Meeting-Baas/meeting-mcp/README.md

     - `streamingInputUrl` (optional WebSocket URL to stream audio input)
     - `streamingOutputUrl` (optional WebSocket URL to stream audio output)
     - `streamingAudioFrequency` (optional frequency for streaming: "16khz" or "24khz")
+    - `extra` (optional object with additional metadata about the meeting, such as meeting type, custom summary prompt, search keywords)
   - Returns: Bot details including ID and join status
 - `getBots`: Lists all bots and their associated meetings
 - `getBotsByMeeting`: Gets bots for a specific meeting URL